 In addition, the purchase of agricultural pledged assets will be directed funds received up to doprazmescheniya shares FTRA Finam - Capital investments and sales of commercial real estate in Moscow.
 Experts believe the investment company forecasts regarding the growth of asset value of the land FTRA overly optimistic.

-Related article: 7 evidence that the crisis was over for real estate companiesAs reported yesterday at a press conference the president of holding "Finam" Vladislav Kochetkov, the assets of a closed unit investment fund Finam - Capital investments "would be increased due to the acquired in the Rostov and Krasnodar regions of farmland.
+Related article: The influx of foreign buyers creates a housing shortage in ParisAs reported yesterday at a press conference the president of holding "Finam" Vladislav Kochetkov, the assets of a closed unit investment fund Finam - Capital investments "would be increased due to the acquired in the Rostov and Krasnodar regions of farmland.

 According to him, will be soon completed the acquisition are pledged to a bank in 7 thousand hectares of farmland in Bagaevskom district of Rostov region.